This is our Essential Guide to Surfing California. Keep reading for everything you need to know to plan your ultimate California surfing trip.

 Meanwhile, for central and northern California, there are two main airports with global connections; San Francisco international and Sacramento International.

-You’ve heard the saying ‘LA is a great big freeway’, this is in no small part to the huge car culture in the state.
+When it comes to getting around California, you’ve heard the saying ‘nobody walks in LA’, this is in no small part to the huge car culture in the state.
 As such, there’s plenty of car hire companies to use, a popular option for road-trippers.

 However, don’t be put off using the local transport.
 It is efficient and affordable, even if most locals use their cars.
 This includes buses and trains throughout the state, with the addition of the metro in Los Angeles and cable car in San Francisco.